Swepz/ros2_ubuntu_setup/README.md

-# Ubuntu 22.04/24.04 - ROS2 Development Environment Setup
+# Ubuntu 24.04 - ROS2 Jazzy Development Environment Setup
-This repository contains scripts for setting up a development environment on Ubuntu.
-The scripts support both Ubuntu 22.04 (with ROS2 Humble) and Ubuntu 24.04 (with ROS2 Jazzy).
+This repository contains scripts for setting up a development environment on Ubuntu 24.04 with ROS2 Jazzy.
 The scripts are modular and can be run individually or all at once.

 ## Structure
 ```